Recently Visited Pages

 - Alternatives to the TOEFL score of 61 include the Cambridge (162), Duolingo (30), IELTS (5.5), and GTEC (1076).
 Other tests will be considered on a case-by-case basis.
 Sub-scores on these tests may also be examined.

 Non-native speakers need to make an appointment for an ESL interview as part of the placement/testing process, which also includes assessment center testing, possible in-office testing, and a written essay.
 This appointment can be made by going to the following webpage: www.stchas.edu./internationalappointment.
 Students should select ESL Interview and then choose to meet with either Dr. Dawn Huffman, Chair of the English Language Institute (Academic English as a Second Language (ESL) and Intensive English (INE) programs), or Meredith Struebing, ESL Specialist.
 This is best done after the student has applied to the college, tested at the assessment center, and received the ESL essay and testing results.
 Students who wish to inquire about the ESL and INE programs or who are unable to schedule an interview time may contact Dr. Dawn Huffman, associate professor and Academic ESL/INE chair, at firstname.lastname@example.org or call 636-922-8574.

-For more information about ESL credit courses, contact Dawn Huffman, assistant professor and ESL program coordinator, at 636-922-8574 or email@example.com.
+For more information about ESL credit courses, contact Dr. Dawn Huffman, English Language Institute Chair, and associate professor, at email@example.com or 636-922-8574.